nasa/cape/doc/index.rst

 Cart3D runs in a 12-dimensional run matrix.

-The FUN3D interface, :mod:`cape.pyfun`, reuses most of the code used to build :mod:`cape.pycart`, and the OVERFLOW interface, :mod:`cape.pyover` was constructed in a similar manner.
+The FUN3D interface, :mod:`cape.pyfun`, reuses most of the code used to build :mod:`cape.pycart`; and the OVERFLOW interface, :mod:`cape.pyover` was constructed in a similar manner.
 All modules are built off of common tools in the :mod:`cape` module, and so much of the usage is common between the two interfaces.
 These interfaces can be used to run OVERFLOW/FUN3D, interact with databases, and archive or clean up solutions.
 There is a Python interface to solution files including easy dimensionalization of state variables.

 The central Python module that contains most of the code for each module is called :mod:`cape`, which may be mentioned from time to time.